als-samara/als-samara/README.md

-## Samara Almeida, Front-end developer 👋
+## Samara Almeida, Full-stack developer 👋

 I'm a training web developer.
 I have an academic background in Human Resources and have come to realize my affinity for the realm of technology by starting in web development.
 I am continuously enhancing my qualifications to successfully transition my career into this area, which holds so many possibilities and innovations!
 <br><br>